 What is a meteor shower?

-Meteors are caused by debris entering Earth’s atmosphere.
+A meteor (commonly called a “shooting star”) is an unexpected, brief streak of light seen in our night sky.
+It’s caused when space debris, travelling up to 75km per second, enters Earth’s atmosphere.
 The debris can be as small as a grain of sand which burns up in the atmosphere and causes a bright streak of light to appear briefly in our night sky.
-The debris that causes a meteor can be travelling between 11 to 73 km/second.

-A meteor shower is a time when you see lots of “shooting stars”.
-They are the result of Earth passing through the trail of debris left by a comet or other object that has come into our Solar System and orbited around the Sun.
+A meteor shower is a celestial spectacle where large numbers of meteors, or “shooting stars”, streak across the night sky.
+These dazzling events occur when Earth passes through the the trail of debris left by a comet or other object that has come into our Solar System and orbited around the Sun.
+Visible to the naked eye, meteor showers offer a mesmerizing display of bright streaks, adding a touch of cosmic wonder to the night.

 Something interesting